Christmas Party (The Monkees album): Reception

 Christmas Party received a mixed review in The Guardian, who described it as "a curious hodgepodge" and gave it three out of five stars.
 The same score was given by The Arts Desk who described it as "a mixed bag of covers and original songs and some of it is a bit cheesy".
 The Los Angeles Times gave the album two and a half out of four stars, stating "the big calling card may well be two vocals that Davy Jones recorded in 1991 and that are newly outfitted in fresh instrumental accompaniment pulled together by album producer Adam Schlesinger."

 Variety did not rate the album, but described it as feeling "mostly like a Micky Dolenz solo album — co-produced by Fountains of Wayne’s Adam Schlesinger — that happens to have a few odd interjections from Michael Nesmith, Peter Tork and, yes, the late Davy Jones."

 Track listing

 Personnel

-Partial credits sourced from track listing and Monkees Live Almanac.